Connecting people to the rainforest through the powerful media of film

 Submission Deadlines and Awards

-January 1 is the early deadline for submission, February 1 is the regular deadline, and March 1 is the extended deadline.
-Winners will be notified on April 1, and screenings will be held in April 2023 and virtually during World Rainforest Day in June.
+January 1 is the early deadline for submission, February 1 is the regular deadline, and March 31 is the extended deadline.
+Winners will be announced on May 22, 2023, International Day for Biological Diversity.
 Awards are given in the categories of Documentary Shorts, Narrative Shorts, Animated Shorts, Youth Films (18 years and under), and Indigenous (Indigenous People & Local Communities, IPLC) Films.

 All films must be between one and 20 minutes in length, submitted in English or with English subtitles.
 For all rules, fees, submission deadlines, and terms please visit FilmFreeway.